Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Conclusions

-An important finding here is that while it has been shown for hydrogen novae that although the accretion rate changes between eruptions, the average-cyclic accretion rate determines the outcome via the time to accrete the required triggering mass for the given $M_{\rm WD}$ \cite[]{Hillman2020,Hillman2021b,Hillman2021a}, here, for helium novae, we have shown that the \textit{actual accretion rate} is important.
+An important finding here is that while it has been shown for hydrogen novae that although the accretion rate changes between eruptions, the average-cyclic accretion rate determines the outcome via the time to accrete the required triggering mass for the given $M_{\rm WD}$ \cite[]{Hillman2020,Hillman2021b,Hillman2021a}, here, for helium novae, we have shown that the \textit{actual accretion rate} is important, in agreement with the general trend found by \cite{Piersanti2014}.
 This means that a temporary high rate may trigger a helium nova at less mass than expected from the average-cyclic rate.

 We stress that if CVs in the regime of RNe may be able to culminate as a SNIa as a result of helium accumulation via hydrogen accretion, this constitutes an \textit{additional method} for these systems to do this, the other being the net mass growth via RN eruptions.